Similar to a quiche, but with lots of sautéed onions and melted cheese, this Vidalia onion pie is one amazing side dish.

 One of my favourite recipes that my mom used to make might sound strange.

 Yup, you heard correctly.
 It is a pie with onions as the filling.
-It is actually not that strange a recipe at all and has been around for many many years.
-This is a classic recipe loved by many.
+It is actually not that strange of a recipe at all and has been around for many many years.
+This is a classic side dish that is loved by many.

-My mom, like many other moms out there, use Vidalia onions when making this pie.
-This sweet onion is ideal for this recipe, so my mom would wait for the Vidalia’s to come in season and then, once available, bake this incredible pie.
+My mom, like many others out there, use Vidalia onions when making this pie.
+The sweet onion is ideal for this recipe, so my mom would wait for the Vidalia’s to come in season and then, once available, bake this incredible pie.
 Sweet onions are available year round anymore, so even though I use Vidalia onions, any sweet onion works great.

 This Vidalia onion pie is so delicious.
 It is somewhat similar to a quiche, but since there is more onion in it than egg, the onion has a more pronounced flavour.
 It is sweet from the vidalia onions, but savoury at the same time.
 The cheese is gooey and the cracker crust is so buttery!